Tag

 Adobe Express cons:

-Other apps offer more useful video-specific editing features
+Other apps offer more useful -specific editing features

 Access to AI tools is limited in free version